dszurek/PC-IR-remote/README.md

 Included are two stl files for 3d printing a simple enclosure for an Arduino Uno and IR sensor, also created by me.

-This code was entirely written by me, with slight help from ChatGPT pushing me in the right direction.
+This code was written in its entirety by me.